 - training in research methods and standardization of the quality of cereal grains, cereal and bakery products.

 DEPARTMENT OF MEAT AND FAT TECHNOLOGY

-Department of Meat and Fat Technology carries out scientific and research tasks devoted to the development of meat science and production technology as well as solving current problems of the meat industry in Poland.
+The Department of Meat and Fat Technology carries out scientific and research tasks devoted to the development of meat and fat science and production technology as well as solving current problems of the meat and fat industry in Poland.

 - developing methods for classifying slaughter animals and qualitative assessment of meat, products and food additives,

 - new production methods of meat products, with particular emphasis on improving their nutritional quality and safety, meat processing without nitrites and nitrates, organic products, research on the sources and mechanisms of the formation of polycyclic aromatic hydrocarbons (PAHs),

 - isolation of environmental lactic acid bacteria strains and assessment of their probiotic, antioxidant, antibacterial and technological properties and use them as starter cultures in the meat processing,